Speak to an expert +44(0)1733 391377

 How to create a bespoke employee reward scheme for your business

 Establishing a reward scheme that is tailored to your business isn’t easy.
 We see many different systems and approaches to employee rewards, varying greatly in both style and effectiveness based on the company sector, size and culture.
-However, there are a few aspects to consider that help to make your approach work better.
+However, there are a few aspects to consider that will help make your approach work better.

 Don’t select a single reward method and hope that it will work well for everyone.
 This is primarily because different methods appeal to different people, particularly at a generational level.
 It also limits opportunities for employees to achieve and be recognised.
 Use multiple reward strategies to create extra levels of recognition and achievement, giving your staff a reason to reach their full potential.

-Design Advice
+Design advice

-Another important aspect of creating a competitive employee reward scheme is to understand what other reward schemes look like in your industry.
+Another important aspect of creating a competitive employee reward scheme is to understand what other reward schemes for employees look like in your industry.
 This is especially important for attracting staff and ensuring the best talent joins you instead of other businesses in your sector.

 It’s very difficult to legally compile effective reward data from other companies, which is why most businesses take advantage of reward scheme design services to help them, like those we offer here at Paydata.

 Given the vast array of options available to employers, designing a focused reward scheme tailored to your requirements is a challenge.
-Fortunately, having spent more than 20 years analyzing and designing pay and reward structures, the advice we offer is based on detailed understanding and decades of practice.
+Fortunately, having spent more than 20 years analysing and designing pay and reward structures, the advice we offer is based on detailed understanding and decades of practice.

 Employee reward scheme ideas

-Don’t underestimate the power of simple, easy to implement reward methods, which can be used to complement a more structured reward scheme.
+Don’t underestimate the power of simple, easy-to-implement reward methods, which can be used to complement a more structured reward scheme.

-Thank You!
+Thank you!

-Celebrating Success via Email
+Celebrating success via email

 Company-wide email newsletters are great for highlighting successes in different teams.
 These are especially valuable for connecting departments that aren’t usually aware of what the other does, producing a sense of community within the business.
-The best successes to highlight in these newsletters are individuals or teams that have benefitted the business as a whole, particularly if they have assisted in fulfilling the company’s mission statement or epitomise a core company value.
+The best successes to highlight in these newsletters are individuals or teams that have benefitted the business as a whole, particularly if they have assisted in fulfilling the company’s mission statement or epitomised a core company value.
 This will encourage others to do the same, building a tangible ethos for your business.

-Employee of the Month
+Employee of the month

 The employee of the month is a classic approach that works, particularly if the employee of the month is voted for by other employees.
 Not only does this create a sense of respect between employees, but it enables a structured presentation in front of other members of the team.
 Presenting a positive reward in front of the workforce is a great way of emphasising achievement and good work whilst simultaneously increasing the reward’s value, as achievers know that their colleagues will be aware of their success.